 Many thanks for taking the time to read this information section and for your interest in this study.

-By clicking on the tab ‘Investigating wellbeing among student athletes’ below, you confirm that you agree to participate in the present study, that you have read and understood all information provided, and that you had the opportunity to ask questions via the email addresses provided.
+By clicking on the tab ‘Investigating Post-Concussion Wellbeing among Athletes ’ below, you confirm that you agree to participate in the present study, that you have read and understood all information provided, that you understand that you can withdraw any time without a reason, and that you had the opportunity to ask questions via the email addresses provided.

 Please login or register if you do not yet have an account.